How To Create A Profitable Blog

 However advertisers are smart of investors who are only willing to spend the kind of money in a blog with a decent traffic and certain rankings.
 There are various metrics advertisers are concerned about, among them are the no. of your subscribers, PageRank, traffic stats and just to name a few.

 If you don’t have any of those yet, this option is certainly one that you shouldn’t think about in the beginning.
 Instead first focus on building traffic and social networking and advertising opportunities comes naturally thereafter.
-However if you do have traffic you should definitly get the OIOpublisher plugin which allows you to quickly and easily sell private advertising on your blog.

 Setting up a blog is the easy part, what comes next is a different ball game altogether.
 It takes a lot of commitment, patience, technical know-hows and most importantly, the passion to see you through the ups and downs of blogging.